etechfocus/docker-php/alpine/README.md

 Overview

-  - This is to build a custom php+ssh docker image to be used in our deployment pipeline.
+  - This is to build a custom php docker image with additional utilties:
+    * ssh
+    * composer

 Dockerhub